 - confirmation of the 2 necessary letters sent out to parents.

-Literacy Plans are due by October 1st, along with the first assessment data form (available on-line).
+Literacy Plans are due by October 1st, along with the first assessment data submission.
 This is not a multi-year plan; a new plan is due each school year in order to receive additional funding.

 There are three (3) deadlines for the Literacy Assessment Data submissions: